ironbee/ironbee/clipp/clipp.md

 connection data in (out) event for each set of request (response) events, even if some of those events are repeated.

+**@aggregate**<br>
+**@aggregate**:*n*<br>

+Aggregates multiple connections together.
+The first connection provides the pre and post transactions events.
+Subsequent transactions have their transactions appended to the first.
+When there are no more inputs or when the number of transactions is at least *n*, the connection is passed on.
+Note that the final connection may have less than *n* transactions, i.e., it will have the remainder.

 Consumers
 ---------